verrazzano/console/README.md

   For more information, see [Getting Started with Oracle JavaScript Extension Toolkit (JET)](https://docs.oracle.com/en/middleware/developer-tools/jet/9.1/develop/getting-started-oracle-javascript-extension-toolkit-jet.html).

-- An existing Verrazzano environment and access to the Verrazzano API and the Keycloak server URL.
+- An existing Verrazzano environment and access to the Verrazzano API.

   The Verrazzano Console requires the URL of the Verrazzano Auth-Proxy Server (for fetching environment and application data).
 The format of the Verrazzano Auth-Proxy URL typically is `https://verrazzano.v8o-env.v8o-domain.com` where: